Notholithocarpus: Uses

-The nut kernel is very bitter, and is inedible for people without extensive leaching.
+Culinary

+The nut kernel is very bitter and is inedible for people without leaching.
+However, with minimal processing, its acorns yield a sweet, nutty meal rich in complex carbohydrates and nutritious fats.
+Compared to grains like wheat, tanoak acorns are low in protein but superior in caloric value due to the high amount of nutritious fats they contain.
+Additionally, the acorns are soft enough to chew without processing, but the tannic acid they contain must be removed to make them useful as human food.
+Compared to most acorns, tanoak nutmeats are significantly larger, making them easier to process.
 Some California Native Americans prefer this nut to those of many oak acorns because it stores well due to the comparatively high tannin content.

-The Concow tribe call the nut hä’-hä (Konkow language).
+The Concow tribe call the nut hä'-hä (Konkow language).
 The Hupa people use the acorns to make meal, from which they would make mush, bread, biscuits, pancakes, and cakes.
 They also roast the acorns and eat them.
 Roasted, the seeds can be used as a coffee substitute.
+Samuel Thayer reports that despite their bitterness they are easy to dry, grind, and leach and produce a better-tasting flour than do acorns of oaks in the Quercus genus that he has processed.

+Tanning

 The name tanoak refers to its tannin-rich bark, a type of tanbark, used in the past for tanning leather before the use of modern synthetic tannins.
+Tanoak bark enabled a lucrative American tanning industry on the Pacific Coast between the 1840s and the 1920s.
+The high concentration of tannins in the bark of tanoak enabled tanneries to produce heavy leathers, which were used to make items such as saddles, bridles, and luggage, which were in high demand.
 By 1907, the use of tanoak for tannin was subsiding due to the scarcity of large tanoak trees.
-There were not enough trees around for a worthwhile economic return.
+Despite years of warnings about overharvesting, the tanning industry depleted tanoaks and there were not enough trees around for a worthwhile economic return.
 By the early 1960s, there were only a few natural tannin operations left in California.
 The industry was beginning to switch to a synthetic alternative.

-Tanoak tannin has been used as an astringent.

-A mulch made from the leaves of the plant can repel grubs and slugs.
+Timber

 The wood is strong and sometimes used as lumber, but suitable trees are usually inaccessible.
+Tanoak also generates wood that is useful for flooring and cabinetry, but it is less profitable to harvest than conifers and is more difficult to process.
 It is also used as firewood.

+Other

+A mulch made from the leaves of the tanoak can repel grubs and slugs.
+Tanoak was traditionally used by indigenous communities in the making of fishing nets, baskets, and medicines, as well as dyes.
+Tanoak was also utilized medicinally in Indigenous communities, the acorns were used as cough drops and a bark decoction was used to treat facial sores and loose teeth.
+The tree's tannins have been used as an astringent.